rodsimpson/site/pages/blog/_posts/2012-10-07-rod-simpson-photography-history.md

 After several amazing years in Savannah, I transferred to the University of Florida.
 In 1996, I graduated with a Bachelor of Fine Arts with a major in painting.
 I was fortunate enough to have as a friend and mentor, [Jerry Cutler](http://plaza.ufl.edu/jcutler/index.html), who taught me to see.
 My other mentor was [Richard Hiepp](http://www.richardheipp.com/), who is awesome.
 He taught me how to think.

 Since that time I have been involved in art in various capacities, but it wasn’t until 2008 that I was re-introduced to photography.
-We moved to Crested Butte, Colorado and my wife Mary was busy photographing all the amazing scenery.
+My wife Mary was busy photographing all the amazing scenery.
 I was inspired to pick up the camera once again and haven’t looked back since.

 Much had changed since my days in the darkroom with black and white film.
 But I eagerly read everything I could and practiced as much as possible.
 Photography swept into my life like a cool breeze on a summer afternoon; it has been a wonderful experience.
 Mary and I always spend as much time as possible out in nature, taking photos and loving life.
 I hope you enjoy viewing these photos as much as I have enjoyed taking them.